markd2/RandomLearning/C++/readme.md

 `let larch = Tree()` : 'init()' is deprecated: This zero-initializes the backing memory of the struct, which is unsafe for some C++ structs.
 Consider adding an explicit default initializer for this C++ struct.

+Apple sample code

+* Swift-and-Cplusplus-mixed-framework
+   - a framework has cpp and swift back and forth
+   - include the C++ headers in the framework umbrella header
+   -